-If you are aware of a preschooler, from 3 through 5 years old, who has or may have a developmental disability, please call the Program for Exceptional Students at 706-748-2230or email childfind@muscogee.k12.ga.us.
+If you are aware of a preschooler, from 3 through 5 years old, who has or may have a developmental disability, please call the Program for Exceptional Students at 706-748-2230 or email childfind@muscoqee.k12.ga.us.

-School age children and youth: If you are aware of a child who is enrolled in a Muscogee County school, any private school, or homeschool, and may be in need of special education services, please contact the Program for Exceptional Students at 706-748-2230 or email childfind@muscogee.k12.ga.us.
+School age children and youth: If you are aware of a child who is enrolled in a Muscogee County school, any private school, or homeschool, and may be in need of special education services, please contact the Program for Exceptional Students at 706-748-2230 or email\childfind@muscogee.k12.ga.us.